What the Rhineland-Palatinate region has to offer

 East of Luxembourg, the Rhineland-Palatinate region of Germany is steeped in history, picturesque towns and fascinating castles.
 Volcanoes have shaped the landscape in the north and there are plenty of places for hiking or seeing animals in the region.

-Most Luxembourg residents will be familiar with Trier which deserves it’s very own feature (and is not included in this list), but further afield there is plenty to do in the region, including some off-the-beaten track wonders like the Geierlay suspension bridge.
+Most Luxembourg residents will be familiar with Trier which merits its very own article and and is not included in this list, but further afield there is plenty to do in the region, including some off-the-beaten track wonders like the Geierlay suspension bridge.

-Here's a taste of what you can explore in the Rhineland region if you're looking to holiday close to home.
+Here's a taste of what you can explore in the Rhineland region if you're looking for a weekend break close to home.

 Idar Oberstein– the jewel of the Rhineland

-Above the city reside the castles of Bosselstein and Oberstein, and you can climb to them from the marketplace, passing by the Chapel-in the-Rocks (a church hewn into the rocks).
+Above the town reside the castles of Bosselstein and Oberstein, and you can climb to them from the marketplace, passing by the Chapel-in the-Rocks (a church hewn into the rocks).
 The Castle Bosselstein ruins date back to 1196, and Castle Oberstein to 1320.
 From this vantage point you can see across the valley to the Hunsrück mountains.
-You can find opening times during for the Idar-Oberstein museum here.
-You will need to complete a contact form at entry.
+You can find opening times for the Idar-Oberstein museum here.

 Roscheider Hof Folklore and Open Air Museum – Konz